russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 Demonstrates how to return a message that contains JSON by specifying the response format via settings, and then deserializing the JSON to a typed object.
 Model: gpt-4o-mini

+### Prompt Functions

+- **PromptToFunctionExample**
+Demonstrates how to turn a parameterized prompt into a kernel function, then execute it passing the parameter.
+Model: gpt-4o-mini

+- **JsonFileToFunctionFunctionExample**
+Demonstrates how to import a plugin containing a prompt function via config.json and skprompt.txt files, and then executing the function from within that plugin.
+Model: gpt-4o-mini

+- **YamlFileToFunctionFunctionExample**
+Demonstrates how to create a prompt function from a yaml file, then execute it passing a parameter.
+Model: gpt-4o-mini

+- **TranslationFunctionExample**
+Demonstrates how to import a plugin containing a prompt function via config.json and skprompt.txt files, and executing it multiple times using different parameters.
+Model: gpt-4o-mini

+- **FunctionPipelineExample**
+Demonstrates how to compose, and execute, multiple prompt functions via a pipeline passing a value from one function to the next.
+This uses a custom pipeline class originating from Microsoft examples.
+Model: gpt-4o-mini